 Months of entry

-The TESOL MSc gives students the opportunity to integrate the theory and practice of teaching English to speakers of other languages with the flexibility to select modules of interest and of benefit to your future career.
+The MSc in Teaching English to Speakers of Other Languages (TESOL) is a one-year course run by the International Education Institute.
 It is designed to be useful to both experienced English language teachers as well as those considering a career in English language teaching.

 - Focus your studies in your particular area of interest and gain a better theoretical and practical understanding of the challenges and opportunities facing practitioners in the field.

 - In addition to the compulsory modules, choose three optional modules and a dissertation topic to shape your studies to explore your own interests.